isomerpages/nlb-sure/blog/fake-news/_posts/2020-04-06-post-how-to-be-sure-before-you-share.md

 ---
-title: 'How to be S.U.R.E. before you share' [Video]
+title: 'How to be S.U.R.E. before you share (Video)'
 date: 2020-04-23T00:00:00.000Z
 permalink: /blog/fake-news/FN0004